 GEO is incorporated under Florida law and Cornell is incorporated under Delaware law.
 The following table compares the material differences between the current rights of Cornell stockholders under the Cornell restated certificate of incorporation, as amended and the third amended and restated bylaws, which are referred to as the Cornell charter and Cornell bylaws, respectively, and the current rights of GEO shareholders under the GEO amended and restated articles of incorporation, as amended and the amended and restated bylaws, which are referred to as the GEO charter and GEO bylaws, respectively.
-Copies of the GEO amended and restated articles of incorporation, as amended and the amended and restated bylaws, which are referred to as the GEO bylaws, respectively.
 Copies of the GEO charter, the GEO bylaws, the Cornell charter and the Cornell bylaws will be sent to holders of GEO shareholders or Cornell stockholders upon request.
-See "Where You Can Find More Information" beginning on page 126.
+See "Where You Can Find More Information" beginning on page 128.
 Because this summary does not provide a complete description of these documents and may not contain all the information that is important to you, GEO and Cornell urge you to read each of their charters and bylaws in their entirety.

 Cornell Stockholder Rights GEO Shareholder Rights Authorized Capital The authorized capital stock of Cornell is 40,000,000 shares of capital stock, divided into: 30,000,000 shares of common stock, par value \$.001 per share, and 10,000,000 shares of preferred stock, par value \$.001 per share.
 The authorized capital stock of GEO is 120,000,000 shares of capital stock, divided into: 90,000,000 shares of common stock, par value \$0.01 per share, and 30,000,000 shares of preferred stock, par value \$0.01 per share, of which 100,000 shares are designated as Series A Junior Participating Preferred Stock.
 Number of Directors The Cornell bylaws provide that the number of directors shall not be less than three (3) and shall not be more than thirteen (13) and the number of directors shall be fixed by resolutions of the Board of Directors.
 The Cornell board of directors currently consists of nine (9) directors.
 The GEO bylaws provide that the number of directors will not be less than three (3) and will not be more than nineteen (19) and the number of directors shall be fixed by resolution adopted by the affirmative vote of a majority of the board of directors.
 Before the merger.
 The GEO board of directors currently consists of seven directors.
-Removal of Directors Where a corporation does not have a classified board of directors and where the certificate of incorporation does not provide otherwise and where there is no cumulative voting, Delaware law provides that any director or the entire board of directors may be removed, with or without cause, by the holders of a majority of the shares then entitled to vote on the election of directors.
 After the merger.
 The GEO board of directors will consist of seven directors.
+Removal of Directors Where a corporation does not have a classified board of directors and where the certificate of incorporation does not provide otherwise and where there is no cumulative voting, Delaware law provides that any director or the entire board of directors may be removed, with or without cause, by the holders of a majority of the shares then entitled to vote on the election of directors.
 Florida law provides that, absent a provision in the articles of incorporation permitting removal of directors only for cause, the directors may be removed with or without cause by the shareholders.
 The GEO bylaws provide that a GEO director may be removed from office, with or without cause, by a vote of a majority of the shares of stock issued and outstanding and entitled to vote.
+101